Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-selection.rst

 	Hoist kinematic chain force analysis

-The Passive Friction SIGUREN UNIT® is directly selected to ensure sufficient torque to stop the full load.
+The Passive Friction MotoSuiveur Unit is directly selected to ensure sufficient torque to stop the full load.

 .. math::

-  C_MS ≥ 1.4C_S
+  C_{MS} ≥ 1.4C_S

-The speed at the SIGUREN UNIT® wheel can be up to 100 RPM.
+The speed at the MotoSuiveur Unit wheel can be up to 100 RPM.

 Examples